carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

 --out-file delegation.cert
 ```

-~~Rinse and repeat.~~ Build, sign and submit the transaction with the certificate
+Build, sign, and submit the transaction with the certificate:

 {% code overflow="wrap" %}
 ```